 Thanks to Wino from us as well!
 Scroll back up to hear his new song "The Song's at the Bottom of the Bottle."
 Here's the previously released Joy Division cover, album artwork, and tracklist:

 3. The Song's at the Bottom of the Bottle

 6. Dead Yesterday

 10. Was Is and Shall Be

-Forever Gone comes out June 26 via Ripple Music.
-Pre-orders are available here.
+Forever Gone came out June 26 via Ripple Music and is available here.